Vint Cerf: Life and career

 During 2008, Cerf chaired the Internationalized domain name (IDNAbis) working group of the IETF.
 In 2008 Cerf was a major contender to be designated the first U.S. Chief Technology Officer by President Barack Obama.
 Cerf is the co-chair of Campus Party Silicon Valley, the US edition of one of the largest technology festivals in the world, along with Al Gore and Tim Berners-Lee.

-From 2009 to 2011, Cerf was an elected member of the Governing Board of the Smart Grid Interoperability Panel (SGIP).
+From 2009 to 2011, Cerf was an elected member of the governing board of the Smart Grid Interoperability Panel (SGIP).
 SGIP is a public-private consortium established by NIST in 2009 and provides a forum for businesses and other stakeholder groups to participate in coordinating and accelerating development of standards for the evolving Smart Grid.

 Cerf was elected to a two-year term as president of the Association for Computing Machinery (ACM) beginning July 1, 2012.
-In 2015 Cerf co-founded (with Mei Lin Fung), and is currently chairman of, People-Centered Internet (PCI).
 On January 16, 2013, U.S. President Barack Obama announced his intent to appoint Cerf to the National Science Board.
 Cerf served until May 2018 when his six-year term expired.
+In 2015 Cerf co-founded (with Mei Lin Fung) and until December 2019 chaired the People-Centered Internet (PCI).

 Cerf is also among the 15 members of governing council of International Institute of Information Technology, Hyderabad.

 In June 2016, his work with NASA led to delay-tolerant networking being installed on the International Space Station with an aim towards an Interplanetary Internet.

 Since at least 2015, Cerf has been raising concerns about the wide-ranging risks of digital obsolescence, the potential of losing much historic information about our time – a digital "Dark Age" or "black hole" – given the ubiquitous digital storage of text, data, images, music and more.
 Among the concerns are the long-term storage of, and continued reliable access to, our vast stores of present-day digital data and the associated programs, operating systems, computers and peripherals required to access such.

-In March 2020, Cerf confirmed that he had tested positive for COVID-19.
-He announced the news via a tweet in which he also criticized President Donald Trump for the way he was handling the COVID-19 pandemic in the United States.
-On April 3, 2020, Cerf announced via Twitter that VA Public Health had certified his wife and himself as no longer contagious with the virus.
+Cerf has been a member of the Board of Governors of the Folger Shakespeare Library since 2015.